liferay/liferay-docs/develop/tutorials/articles/110-portlets/04-jsf/02-generating-a-jsf-application.markdown

     - **JSF:** 2.2
     - **Component Suite:** JSF Standard

-2. Copy the generated archetype generation command and execute it into your command line tool.
+2. Copy the generated archetype generation command and execute it in your command line tool.
 Make sure you've navigated to the folder in your command line tool that you want to generate your project.

 That's it!
 Your JSF application is generated in the current folder!

-You can also generate a JSF application using Maven's interactive UI.
+You can also generate a JSF application using Maven's interactive archetype UI.
 To do this, execute `mvn archetype:generate` and select the JSF archetype you want to use.
 Then you'll step through each option, selecting the version, group ID, artifact ID, etc. from the command line.
 To learn more about this, see the [Generating New Projects Using Archetypes](/develop/tutorials/-/knowledge_base/7-0/generating-new-projects-using-archetypes) tutorial.